ufs-community/land-DA_workflow/doc/source/Reference/FAQ.rst

 How do I restart a DEAD task?
 =============================

-On platforms that utilize Rocoto workflow software (including Hera and Orion), if something goes wrong with the workflow, a task may end up in the DEAD state:
+On platforms that utilize Rocoto workflow software (including Ursa and Hercules), if something goes wrong with the workflow, a task may end up in the DEAD state:

 .. code-block:: console